 Install Docker via Synology “Package Center”.

 Go to File Station and open the docker folder.
-Inside the docker folder, create one new folder and name it monica.
+Inside the docker folder, create two new folders and name one monica and the other one monicadb.
 Follow the instructions in the image below.

 Note: Be careful to enter only lowercase, not uppercase letters.